JamesMcGuigan/ai-games/games/connectx/README.md

 - [agents/AlphaBetaAgent/AlphaBetaAgent.py](agents/AlphaBetaAgent/AlphaBetaAgent.py)
 - [kaggle:connectx-alphabeta-minimax-with-numba](https://www.kaggle.com/jamesmcguigan/connectx-alphabeta-minimax-with-numba)

-This is an object oriented implementation of the AlphaBeta algorithm with iterative deepening using a custom heuristic.
+This is an object oriented implementation of the MiniMax with AlphaBeta pruning algorithm and iterative deepening using a custom heuristic.

 This implementation converts the board into a numpy array.
 Whilst convenient for programming, this might be slower (due to object copying) than performing operations